rslakra/Technology/graphql-python-api/README.md

 across different projects.

 ```
 /
 ├── ews                                 # An external web-service
 ├── iws                                 # An internal web-service
 │    ├── account                        # an account’s rest service.
 │    │    ├── v1                        # contains v1 blueprints/api resources.
 │    │    │    ├── routes               # contains the routes of api resource.
 │    │    ├── v2                        # contains v2 blueprints/api resources.
 │    │    │    ├── routes               # contains the routes of api resource.
 │    │    ├── __init__.py               # The package initializer
 │    │    ├── models.py                 # The model objects
 │    │    ├── README.md                 # Instructions and helpful links
 │    │    └── _routes.py                # The package initializer
 │    ├── api                            # The API service
 │    ├── common                         # contains the definition of the common’s models.
 │    ├── framework                      # contains the definition of the framework’s models.
 │    ├── logger                         # The logger module
 │    ├── tests                          # The unit-tests module of an application
 │    ├── webapp                         # contains the definition of the webapp’s module.
 │    │    ├── static                    # The static contents like css, js etc.
 │    │    │    ├── css                  # contains css files
 │    │    │    ├── images               # contains image files
 │    │    │    ├── js                   # contains JavaScript files
 │    │    ├── templates                 # contains the application’s templates.
 │    │    │    ├── fragments            # contains the reusable fragments of web views.
 │    │    │    │    ├── _base.html      # base/parent contents of html files
 │    │    │    │    ├── _footer.html    # footer's contents
 │    │    │    │    └── _navigation.py  # navigation menu links
 │    │    │    └── __init__.py          # The package initializer
 │    │    ├── __init__.py               # The package initializer
 │    │    ├── app.py                    # The WSGI web application logic.
 │    │    ├── app.py                    # contains the web application logic.
 │    │    ├── routes.py                 # contains the definition of the web’s routes.
 │    ├── __init__.py                    # The package initializer
 │    ├── config.py                      # contains the application configuration parameters.
-    │    └── README.md                      # The README file of ews module
+│    ├── README.md                  # Instructions and helpful links
+│    └── /
 ├── README.md                       # Instructions and helpful links
-    └── robots.txt                          # tells which URLs the search engine crawlers can access on your site
+├── robots.txt                      # tells which URLs the search engine crawlers can access on your site
+├── <module>                        # The module service
+└── /
 ```

 ## Local Development